edward-shen/MMM-page-indicator/readme.md

+## Maintainer needed

+Hello, it's been 5 years since I've written this!
+While I'm happy to see it thriving, it's also about time I step away.
+I haven't had a magic mirror up in years, and to be frank, I'm hoping someone else will be willing to take up maintainership of the project.

+That being said, this is a very mature project in that it does not need frequent updates.
+It does what it needs to do, and there's really no need for it to have new features.
+I would still recommend using it today, if not because people rarely seem to have problems with it.

+It's a very small project (with the intent to keep it this way), so if you're interested, please don't hesitate to reach out.

+---

 # MMM-page-indicator

 ![Example of MMM-page-indicator](./example_picture.png)

-This [MagicMirror²][mm] Module is designed indicate what "page" you are looking at.
+This [MagicMirror²][mm] Module is designed to indicate what "page" you are looking at.
 This module is designed to be an indicator only.
 By itself, it only offers a basic way to change the page, by clicking on the circle indicative of the page you wish to change to.

 ## Installation